 In order to avoid having the caviar burst, it best to keep it refrigerated at 28 to 32 F (-2 to 0 C).
 Usually, the meat shelf is the coldest part of the refrigerator, so it is best to keep it there, or you can put the can on crushed ice.
 Fresh, unopened caviar can be stored in a refrigerator for 15 to 20 days.
 However, caviar must be consumed within 2-3 days once it has been opened.
 Unopened, pasteurized caviar has a six month shelf-life.

 Handling caviar can be difficult, so be very gentle with it.
 When lifting the caviar out of the tin, use a non-metallic spoon.
 A metallic spoon will alter the flavor.
 Use the spoon to lift up the caviar, careful to not burst the pearls.
 Caviar spoons should be made of bone or mother of pearl.

 Salmon caviar should only be used to decorate canapes or sushi.
 You can place this type of caviar by using a tip of a knife, if necessary.
 Never use dyed caviar since these are usually lower in quality and taste.
 Before serving caviar, remove it from the refrigerator 10 to 15 minutes before serving.

-Caviar always goes well with champaign, vodka and some dry white wine.
-Other drinks may alter the flavor and your passengers may not get the full flavors out of the caviar.
+Caviar always goes well with champagne, vodka and some dry white wine.
+Other drinks may alter the flavor, and your passengers may not get the full flavors out of the caviar.